Mark Hamill: Relationships and family

+Political views

 Hamill is an outspoken advocate of the Democratic Party and has supported its candidates.
+In 2005, Hamill stated that "it gives me a cold shiver down my spine" to have Luke Skywalker be compared to George W. Bush.
+Prior to the 2008 presidential election, Hamill urged students at Point Park University to vote for Barack Obama, describing him as "a once in a lifetime candidate".
 Prior to the 2012 presidential election, he referred to Mitt Romney as a "snake oil salesman".
 He endorsed P.G.
 Sittenfeld in the 2016 Ohio Senate election.
 He has also criticized the tweets of Donald Trump by reading them out in his Joker voice.

-Hamill is a lifelong fan of Laurel and Hardy.
-In June 2016, he called into The Ross Owen Show on Black Sky Radio to talk for over an hour about his passion for Stan and Ollie.
-He was also an early fan of David Letterman, having occasionally appeared on Late Night with David Letterman, as well as taping every episode and keeping a journal documenting the show.
-After encountering writer Chris Elliott, Hamill was asked for assistance in helping determine the 1,000th Viewer Mail that Letterman had answered.
-His practice continued to Letterman's new show on CBS, but eventually stopped.

-He became a supporter of English football club Wolverhampton Wanderers F.C. in 2017.

-In December 2017, Hamill became an affiliate member of the Royal Society of Chemistry, having had an interest in the science since childhood.
+Hamill met with President Joe Biden at the White House in May 2024 and endorsed Kamala Harris in the 2024 presidential election.

-During the 2022 Brazilian general election, he declared his support for former president and presidential candidate Luiz Inácio Lula da Silva.
+During the 2022 Brazilian general election, Hamill expressed support for Workers' Party candidate Luiz Inácio Lula da Silva.